 - Cook until internal temperature of the snack stick reaches 155° F degrees

-There are two ways to cool down sausage or snack sticks after the smoking process: air drying or ice bath.
+There are two ways to cool down sausages and snack sticks after the smoking process: air drying or ice bath.
 If you choose to air dry, let the meat sticks rest at room temperature for about ½ hour to bring the internal temperature of the snack sticks down to 110 degrees before placing them in the fridge to cool completely.
-The ice bath method goes faster, but both processes with get the casings to firm up and create the nice snap texture when you bite into it.
+The ice bath method goes faster, but both processes with get the casings to firm up and create the nice snap texture when you bite into your beef sticks.

 Once in the fridge, wait until the snack sticks reach an internal temperature of 39 degrees before vacuum packing or storing.
 If properly sealed and packaged, snack sticks can last in the freezer for several months or in the refrigerator for 2-3 weeks.